Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Common mistakes in climate scenario analysis

-• Using overly short time horizons
+• Using time horizons that are too short.

-• Failing to integrate results into decision-making
+• Failing to integrate the results into decision-making.

-• Outsourcing the analysis without internal knowledge transfer
+• Outsourcing the analysis without internal knowledge transfer.

 Scenario analysis as a pillar of corporate resilience

-How often should climate scenario analysis be updated?
+How often should it be updated?

 Can scenario analysis be automated?